Key Takeaways

 - Induced termination of pregnancy complicated by infectious disease (when tetanus is the specific organism)

 The common thread is obstetric context.
 If a tetanus case arises in a female patient of reproductive age following any childbirth-related or pregnancy-termination event, A34 is the appropriate code.
-Tetanus arising in a non-obstetric setting in the same patient would use A35 instead.
+Tetanus arising in a non-obstetric setting in the same patient would use the A35 code for other tetanus instead.
 Good clinical documentation workflows that capture the clinical context of an infection at the time of the encounter reduce ambiguity at coding time.

 A34 vs A33 vs A35: choosing the right tetanus code

-The block A30-A49 contains three tetanus codes.
+There is no single ICD-10 code for tetanus.
+The block A30-A49 contains three tetanus ICD-10 codes, and the correct one depends on the clinical context of the infection.
 Selecting the wrong one is the single most common coding error in this family.
 The distinctions are clinical and demographic.

 The key decision point: was the tetanus infection introduced through an obstetric procedure or birth event?
 If yes, and the patient is a female of reproductive age, A34 applies.
 If the route of entry is a non-obstetric wound or injury, use A35 regardless of the patient’s sex or reproductive status.
 See also related ICD-10 diagnostic coding reference articles for how code family distinctions work more broadly across the ICD-10-CM tabular list.